Journal of Global Change Data & Discovery2023.7(4):343-353

 (Notes: TD, tropical depression; TS, tropical storm; STS, strong tropical storm; TY, typhoon; STY, strong typhoon; Super TY, super typhoon)

 Pacific basin and the land area of China.
-The results included the extent of tropical cyclone impact and the cumulative number of tropical cyclone intrusions in China’s land area.
+The results included the extent of tropical cyclone impact and the cumulative number of tropical cyclone intrusions in China??s land area.
 Some missing records were removed during data processing and the impact range of the tropical cyclone recording points was estimated (using the Level 7 wind circle radius) from the IBTrACS dataset published by the National Oceanic and Atmospheric Administration (NOAA).
 Geographic information technology and big data analysis tools, such as Python were predominantly used in the data analysis process.

-First, the study area was divided into 20 km by 20 km spatial units for spatial analysis.
+The study area was divided into 20 km by 20 km spatial units for spatial analysis.
 Second, the range of influence of the TC best-track points should be defined according to the intensity level of each best-track point.
 This would enable the characterization of their life cycle into the stages of generation, development, maturity, and extinction.
 The generation of new best-track points indicates attenuation or extinction of the previous best-track point.
 Additionally, the radius of the strong wind designates the direct weather range of the tropical cyclone, which can be divided into radii of 12, 10, and 7 wind circles; the latter is believed to be the most common, causing strong winds and waves.
 For a certain spatial unit, it can be assumed that the early stage of tropical cyclone development is within the Level 7 wind circle and is impacted by tropical cyclones.
 However, with the continuous movement of the tropical cyclone, when the spatial unit is outside the wind circle of the above-track point, it can be considered almost unaffected by the tropical cyclone disaster.
-Figure 2 shows the trajectory data of tropical cyclone “QngSong” (Sonamu) in 2000.
+Figure 2 shows the trajectory data of tropical cyclone ??QingSong??
+(Sonamu) in 2000.
 Initially, the range of influence of each tropical cyclone trajectory point was set according to the radius of the level 7 wind circle.
 In the early stages of development, tropical cyclones belong to the tropical depression (TD), and with an increase in time and movement of the trajectory, they continuously evolve into tropical storms (TS), strong tropical storms (STS), typhoons (TY), and other stages.
-For space unit A, the influence of the tropical cyclone “QngSong” is the sum of points 1 and 2 only when the tropical cyclone trajectory moves to these points and A falls into the wind field range of the cyclone.
+For space unit A, the influence of the tropical cyclone ??QingSong?? is the sum of points 1 and 2 only when the tropical cyclone trajectory moves to these points and A falls into the wind field range of the cyclone.
 However, when the trajectory moves to point 3, the influence range does not cover unit A. Therefore, iterating through each TC best-track point is necessary to calculate the impact and effects of disasters within its influence range.
 If an iterative algorithm is not used for the calculation, the core density surface construction and intrusion times are calculated simultaneously, potentially expanding the scope of the disaster.

 Figure 2 An example of TC best-track datasets